-- Encourage bequests, gifts of land and financial contributions to the Parks Service, in cooperation with land trusts and/or conservancies. - Collaborate with other government agencies, Cowichan Tribes, non-profit organizations and community members to establish parks and trails infrastructure and connections to adjacent jurisdictions. - Consult with the Ministry of Transportation and Infrastructure for land leases, licenses and/ or permits to construct within public roadways to secure parks and trails. - 4.
-Establish a system for collecting fees in association with the Cowichan Bay Boat Launch.
+- 1. Encourage bequests, gifts of land and financial contributions to the Parks Service, in cooperation with land trusts and/or conservancies. - Collaborate with other government agencies, Cowichan Tribes, non-profit organizations and community members to establish parks and trails infrastructure and connections to adjacent jurisdictions. - 3.
+Consult with the Ministry of Transportation and Infrastructure for land leases, licenses and/ or permits to construct within public roadways to secure parks and trails. - 4.
+Adopt a development cost charge (DCC) bylaw as a means to secure parks and trails for the community. - 5.
+Support the Cowichan Bay Estuary Centre's ongoing environmental education activities. - 6.
+Ensure a strategic and planned approach to the acquisition and maintenance of parks and trails. - 7.
+Separate CVRD-constructed roadside pathways from motorized vehicles to the greatest extent possible. - 8.
+Recognize the Wilmot roadside pathway between Wilmot Road and Koksilah Road as the standard for roadside pathways.